mlbelobraydi/TXRRC_data_harvest/README.md

 TXRRC_data_harvest is a set of tools for downloading and organizing oil and gas well data from the [Texas Railroad Commission](https://www.rrc.texas.gov).

 This project is currently in an alpha development stage.
-It is definately a work in progress and will take a bit to get fully organized and usable, so bear please bear with us.
+It is definitely a work in progress and will take a bit to get fully organized and usable, so bear please bear with us.

+## Contributing

 We are always happy for any help: pull requests, bug reports, feature requests are all appreciated.

 ## Project goals
 The goal is to provide scripts to help download and organize the oil and gas well data provided publicly from the Texas Railroad Commission (TXRRC).